fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle How do i enable Razorpay SDK options in payment response?
+:::AccordionTitle How do I enable Razorpay SDK options in payment response?

 ::::AccordionContent